 Using technology, we engage volunteers to transfer fresh food surpluses from local businesses to social service agencies serving the food insecure.
 Our model empowers communities to serve themselves with the support of our technology.
 All participants in our work are members of the communities that we serve, including our food donors, rescuers, and agency partners.
-Currently, food waste is contributing 8 percent of total global greenhouse gas emissions.
-According to Project Drawdown, reducing food waste by 50% by 2050 would result in 26.2 gigatons of avoided CO2e.

 Food Rescue US was founded in Fairfield County in 2011 when our founders, Jeff Schacher and Kevin Mullins, recognized that two growing challenges facing their community and the nation – food insecurity and food waste – could be solved with innovative technology, volunteers, and a direct-transfer model.